 -Andy Nguyen (01-19-07)

-We have many customers who ask about how to replace the cones in each end of the torsion springs.
-The first time I did it 28 years ago it took me at least 2 hours.
-Hopefully these instructions will help you avoid the same sweat and strain.
-IMPORTANT: We recommend removing your existing cones before ordering springs without cones to assure you can remove them successfully.
+We have many customers who ask about how to replace the cones at each end of the torsion springs.
+The first time I did it 28 years ago, it took me at least 2 hours.
+Hopefully, these instructions will help you avoid the same sweat and strain.
+IMPORTANT: We recommend removing your existing cones before ordering torsion springs without cones to assure you can remove them successfully.

 At one end of the spring is the winding cone; at the other end is the stationary cone.
 We will begin with the stationary cone.

 First, install the bolts and nuts from the spring anchor bracket in the stationary cone and finger-tighten them as pictured here.